 “The ultimate goal of most people is to enjoy a high quality of life through mutually satisfying interpersonal relationships and meaningful contributions in a manner that allows them to value themselves and to be valued by others – family, friends and neighbors, and society as a whole”.
 (Corn and Koenig, 2000).
 Utilizing a team approach to low vision rehabilitation allows the person with vision loss to achieve this goal.

 - O.D.
-Degree: University of the Incarnate Word – Rosenberg School of Optometry
+Degree: University of the Incarnate Word – Rosenberg School of Optometry, San Antonio, TX

-- Licensure/Certification: National Board of Examiners in Optometry and Texas Board of Optometry
+- Licensure/Certification: Texas State Board of Optometry (Therapeutic Optometrist, Glaucoma Specialist)

 - Occupational Therapist / Certified Low Vision Therapist